great-expectations/great_expectations/great_expectations/render/README.md

 Each `SnippetRenderer` is a collection of functions that each convert a single Expectation (or EVR) to a serializable string or list of strings.

+TODO: Some snippetrenderers should operate on multiple expectation_configurations or EVRs (e.g. bullet list summarizing conditions across columns in a table)

 ```
 ExpectationBulletPointSnippetRenderer.render({
     "expectation_type": "expect_column_to_exist",